People's Artist of Azerbaijan: History

-The People's Artists of the Azerbaijan SSR (1931–1990) was a precursor award given during the time of the Azerbaijan Soviet Socialist Republic, Soviet Union.

 In May 22, 1998, the honorary title "People's Artist of Azerbaijan" was established by Decree of the President of the Republic of Azerbaijan, along with some other titles.
 The President of Azerbaijan confers the honorary title on his initiative, as well as on the proposal of the National Assembly and the Cabinet of Ministers.
 The title is awarded only to citizens of Azerbaijan.
 According to the decree, the honorary title of "People's Artist of Azerbaijan" cannot be awarded to the same person repeatedly.
 A person awarded an honorary title may be deprived of the title in cases of misconduct.

 Persons awarded the honorary title "People's Artist of Azerbaijan" also receive a certificate and a badge of the honorary title of the Republic of Azerbaijan.
 The badge of honor is worn on the right side of the chest.